talk2viren/umermansoor.github.io/_posts/2016-06-17-the-law-of-demeter---writing-shy-code.md

 - Each unit should have only **limited knowledge about other units**: only units "closely" related to the current unit.
 - Each unit should only talk to its friends; **don't talk to strangers**.
 - **Only talk to your immediate friends**.
+>
+> The fundamental notion is that **a given object should assume as little as possible about the structure or properties of anything else** (including its subcomponents), in accordance with the principle of "information hiding".

 In short, tight coupling between logically independent modules violates the Law of Demeter.
-Although, it is a side effect of poor encapsulation, **the law says that we shouldn't obtain access to third-party objects and manipulate them directly**.
+Although, it is a side effect of poor encapsulation, **the Law discourages direct access and use of third-party objects**.
 Here's a good [example](http://pmd.github.io/pmd-5.1.3/rules/java/coupling.html) to illustrate the Law of Demeter:

 ```java
 public class Foo {